ckaestne/seai/assignments/I2_requirements_risks/assignment03.md

 1. **Question 1:** Consider the scenario depicted in the NTSB report.
 * a.
 Identify environmental entities and machine (software) components in the scenario.
 * b.
-Specify the system-level safety requirement that was violated during the accident.
+Specify the safety requirement that was violated during the accident.
 * c.
-Specify a list of environmental assumptions and software specifications that were needed to establish the system-level requirement.
+Specify a list of environmental assumptions and software specifications that were needed to establish this requirement.
 * d.
 Which of the assumptions and/or specifications in 1.c were violated during the accident?

 2. **Question 2:**
 * a.
 Construct a fault tree to analyze the Uber accident from the NTSB report and identify potential root causes.
 Assume that the self-driving vehicle in the accident had the same software architecture as the one in Apollo 3.5.
 * b.
 Identify all minimal cut sets in your fault tree.
 (For this question, you may use any tool of your choice to construct the fault tree.
 A scan of a hand-drawn diagram is also acceptable, as long as it is clearly legible.
-There are also several free FTA tools you may wish to use; e.g., OpenFTA (http://www.openfta.com) and Open Reliability Editor (https://github.com/troeger/fuzzed)).
+There are also several free FTA tools you may wish to use; e.g., OpenFTA (http://www.openfta.com) or Open Reliability Editor (https://github.com/troeger/fuzzed)).

 3. **Question 3:** Based on your analysis in Question 2, what changes to the system design or operating procedures would you recommend to reduce the risk of similar types of failures?